< Back to About / FAQ

-Researchers have argued that early and sustaining exposure to invention, STEM, arts, and medicine-related (STEAMM) experiences have the most lasting impact on young people’s trajectories and careers in invention and related fields6 7 8 however, engagement in Invention Education at any age and in any type of program can also impact one’s interests, college and career pathways, and, more generally, can awaken one’s creativity, “can-do attitude,” and self-confidence in problem solving as well as empathy and understanding of the social world through a problem-seeking and problem-solving lens.
+Researchers have argued that early and sustaining exposure to invention, STEM, arts, and medicine-related (STEAMM) experiences have the most lasting impact on young people’s trajectories and careers in invention and related fields.6 7 8 At the same time, engagement in Invention Education at any age and in any type of program can also impact one’s interests, college and career pathways.
+More generally, Invention Education can awaken one’s creativity, “can-do attitude,” and self-confidence in problem solving as well as empathy and understanding of the social world through a problem-seeking and problem-solving lens.
 9 10 11 12 13

 6 Bell, A., Chetty, R., Jaravel, X., Petkova, N., & Van Reenen, J. (2018).
 Who becomes an inventor in America?
 The importance of exposure to innovation.
 Retrieved from https://opportunityinsights.org/wp-content/up- loads/2019/01/patents_paper.pdf